-- Describe developer concepts at various stages of development relating to the developer process and use of appropriate software. - 2.
+- 1. Describe developer concepts at various stages of development relating to the developer process and use of appropriate software. - 2.
 Demonstrate the ability to work in teams effectively. - 3.
-Apply critical thinking and creative problem-solving skills to a variety of developer and production cases. - 4.
-Employ theoretical knowledge, skills, and attitudes to real world issues / situations.
+Apply critical thinking and creative problem-solving skills to a variety of developer and production cases. - Employ theoretical knowledge, skills, and attitudes to real world issues / situations. - 5.
+Demonstrate proficiency with developer processes and software tools.